SplatDem/Soomer/README.md

 sudo cp target/release/soomer /bin
 ```

+#### And again!
-This program uses ZwlrScreencopy Manager, so it will not work in some DEs or compositors
+This program uses ZwlrScreencopy Manager, which is implemented only in wlroots.
 ![protocol](protocol.jpg)
 Image from https://wayland.app/protocols/wlr-screencopy-unstable-v1